 Enjoy your full access to all video lectures, quiz questions, articles and the board-style Qbank for the next 24 hours FOR FREE.Start Now

-Dr. James Pickering and Dr. Craig Canby are renowned experts as well as educators having proven themselves in the field.
+Dr. James Pickering and Dr. Craig Canby are renowned experts as well as educators having proven themselves in their respective fields.
 In this collection of various lectures they share their practical experience regarding the anatomy of the human body, an essential segment of medical studies.

-Its parts, functions, organs, structures and other material will be precisely explained to you.
-These encompass, for instance, the cardiovascular, nervous or digestive system.
+The body's parts, functions, organs, structures and other material will be precisely explained to you.
+These encompass, for instance, the cardiovascular, nervous and digestive systems.

 Other contents involve:

 Dr. Craig Canby is Professor of Anatomy at Des Moines University in Iowa.
 He studied Biology and Chemistry at the Iowa Wesleyan College and later got his Ph.D. in Anatomy at the University of Iowa.

 Canby has received many awards and honors for his work including the DPT Class of 2008 Teaching Excellence Award and the Award Hancher Finkbine Medallion.

 His research is especially focused on anatomical variations and technology-enabled student learning.

 Dr. James Pickering did his Ph.D. at the University of Leeds where he currently works as Associate Professor in Anatomy.
 He has made various publications on the human anatomy, such as "Access Anatomy: Abdomen", and is heavily involved in the delivery of anatomy teaching to medical, dental and intercalating students.